Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

 This plugin opens a connection to database.db and decorates Fastify with the db object.
 The onClose hook ensures the connection closes gracefully when the server shuts down.

 **Update Authentication Routes for SQLite**
-We modify the auth.js routes to use SQLite instead of the in-memory users object, incorporating bcrypt for password hashing.
+We modify the auth.js routes to use SQLite instead of the in-memory users object, incorporating argon2 for password hashing.

 **routes/auth.js (updated):**